xbach/docs/trezor-user/homescreen.rst

 Homescreen
 ==========

-.. note:: This feature is currently in open beta testing phase and is available at `beta.mytrezor.com <https://beta.mytrezor.com>`_.

 Personalize your TREZOR's homescreen easily.
 There are several ways to do it:

 - `1.
 Upload your own homescreen picture`_ or